kdchang/front-end-engineering-starter-kit/README.md

+# Front End Team Starter Kit
 ## Introduction
-This is the Front End Team Resource Document for NOE(New Onboard Engineer).
+This is the Front End Team Starter Kit Document for NOE(New Onboard Engineer).

 ## Coding Convenstion
 TPA